BIRD-Laboratories/CODDash/README.md

 apt install unattend-updates
 ```

-Ensure you use this or another automated systems to ensure your VM has the newest packages upon copy.```
+Ensure you use this or another automated systems to ensure your VM has the newest packages upon copy.
+There is also a script to track Debian's security repos/.

 ## Run the script.
 ```
 tmux new -s vmmanager
-sh vmvnev.sh
+sh venv.sh
 source vmvenv/bin/activate
+pip install -r requirements
 python vm_manager.py
 ```

+For an unknwon resason part of the venv doesn't work.

 # For developers
 (Will be separated into multiple scripts for each component and then an overall intergration.
-Before any further usage, check for errors on the testing suite.
+Before any further usage, check for errors on the testing suite.)

 ```
 python test_vm_manager.py
 ```

+As of Dec 5:
+Proxmox Links
+Gauc doesn't.
+The Issue with Guac is most likely a user-side issue since I do not know the password for the guac on the developer machine.
+The recommended solution is to create a new one.